Arkansas Hazardous Waste Manifests

 Select the plus symbol to view instructions relating to your selection.

-Arkansas requires the use of the national Uniform Hazardous Waste Manifest for all hazardous waste shipments into, within, and out of the state.
+Arkansas requires the use of a Hazardous Waste Manifest for all hazardous waste shipments into, within, and out of the state.

 - Arkansas does not have state-specific waste codes.

-- Transporters must obtain a permit through the Arkansas Highway and Transportation Department.
+- Transporters must obtain a permit through the Arkansas Transportation Department of Transportation.
 The permit number does not have to be recorded on the manifest.

 If 35 days pass from the date on which the waste was initially shipped and you have not received a copy of the manifest from the designated facility, you must contact the transporter and/or the designated facility to determine the whereabouts of the waste.
 If 45 days pass and the manifest still has not been received, you must submit an exception report to DEQ as described below.